spacekimchi/traders/README.md

 Create a systemd service to run the application.

 ## TODO
-- [ ] DOCUMENTATION FOR ALL OF THESE TODOS IS A MUST
 - [x] Bring database changes from other repository and get at least homepage to show
 - [x] Set up server to display homepage
 - [x] Set up CI/CD